 If you have had a sedative, you will be drowsy for a few hours afterwards.
 You should not drive home or travel on your own – arrange for someone to take you home.
 Do not drive or operate machinery for the rest of the day.

 The local anaesthetic wears off after a few hours.
 The area where the needles went in might be sore.
 If you are uncomfortable, you can take painkillers such as paracetamol for a few days.
 Ask your medical team for advice if you need stronger pain relief or if the pain continues for more than a few days.

 You should leave your dressing on and keep the area dry for at least 24 hours.
 If the wound starts to bleed, press down on the dressing until it stops.
 Contact your medical team if the bleeding doesn’t stop when you apply pressure.

-Having a bone marrow biopsy can be uncomfortable but it is usually very safe.
+Although having a bone marrow biopsy can be uncomfortable, the procedure is very safe and the risk of serious complications is low.
 Serious complications are rare but can include infection or bleeding from the area where the bone marrow sample was taken.

 Contact your medical team if you develop any of the following:

 - fever (temperature above 38°C)